LLNL/zfp/docs/source/faq.rst

 are represented in relation to a single common exponent.
 For a high enough dynamic range within a block there may simply not be enough precision available to guard against loss.
-For instance, a block containing the values 2^0 = 1 and 2^-n would require a precision of n + 3 bits to represent losslessly, and |zfp| uses at most 64-bit integers to represent values.
-Thus, if n >= 62, then 2^-n is replaced with 0, which is a 100% relative error.
-Note that such loss also occurs when, for instance, 2^0 and 2^-n are added using floating-point arithmetic (see also :ref:`Q17 <q-tolerance>`).
+For instance, a block containing the values 2^0 = 1 and 2^-*n* would require a precision of *n* + 3 bits to represent losslessly, and |zfp| uses at most 64-bit integers to represent values.
+Thus, if *n* |geq| 62, then 2^-*n* is replaced with 0, which is a 100% relative error.
+Note that such loss also occurs when, for instance, 2^0 and 2^-*n* are added using floating-point arithmetic (see also :ref:`Q17 <q-tolerance>`).

-It is, however, possible to bound the error relative to the largest (in magnitude) value, fmax, within a block, which if the magnitude of values does not change too rapidly may serve as a reasonable proxy for point-wise relative errors.
+It is, however, possible to bound the error relative to the largest (in magnitude) value, *fmax*, within a block, which if the magnitude of values does not change too rapidly may serve as a reasonable proxy for point-wise relative errors.

-One might then ask if using |zfp|'s fixed-precision mode with p bits of precision ensures that the block-wise relative error is at most 2^-p * fmax.
-This is, unfortunately, not the case, because the requested precision, p, is ensured only for the transform coefficients.
+One might then ask if using |zfp|'s fixed-precision mode with *p* bits of precision ensures that the block-wise relative error is at most 2^-*p* * *fmax*.
+This is, unfortunately, not the case, because the requested precision, *p*, is ensured only for the transform coefficients.
 During the inverse transform of these quantized coefficients the quantization error may amplify.
-That being said, it is possible to derive a bound on the error in terms of p that would allow choosing an appropriate precision.
+That being said, it is possible to derive a bound on the error in terms of *p* that would allow choosing an appropriate precision.
 Such a bound is derived below.

 Let
 ::